Activity note: Hotel check-in from 3:00 p.m.

 Activity note: Walk about 1 mile along the rim.
 Walk about 1.5 miles, approximately 1 hour on the Bright Angel Trail with an elevation change of about 700 feet each way.

-Breakfast: At the lodge dining facility, use the new touchscreen menu stations to choose from a variety of options including scrambled eggs, pancakes, breakfast meats, oatmeal, yogurt, and fresh fruit, plus coffee, tea, juices, water.
+Breakfast: At the lodge dining facility.
+Breakfast buffet includes scrambled eggs, pancakes, breakfast meats, oatmeal, yogurt, and fresh fruit, plus coffee, tea, juices, water.

 Morning: With a local expert, set out on foot for a walking exploration of Grand Canyon Village.
 Our expert will discuss the many characters that help develop the rim facilities and point out famous village landmarks.
 The historic district is home to the Kolb Brothers Photo Studio and many buildings designed by Fred Harvey designer Mary Jane Colter including the Bright Angel Lodge, Lookout Studio, and the Hopi House.
 To the east, visit El Tovar Hotel, one of the great lodges in the National Park system.
 Constructed for the elite of the early 20th century, is a National Historic Landmark and was once considered the most elegant hotel west of the Mississippi.
 For those with the stamina, we’ll have a round trip walk along the famous Bright Angel Trail led by our naturalist.
 The trail offers access all the way from the South Rim to the Colorado River with spectacular views every step you take.
 Before going our separate ways, we will have a discussion and handout on free time options and activities.
 The South Rim offers a number of opportunities and sites to visit including more of Grand Canyon Village, Hermit’s Rest West shuttle, Yavapai Point, and rim walks are popular activity.
 The group will employ the free park shuttle to access various points on the South Rim.